Denver44/NextJs-tutorial/README.md

 ### Extracting Dynamic Path Segment Data (Dynamic Routes)

-    1. We have to use a Hook called useRouter from 'next/router and when working with class based then withRouter.
+    1. We have to use a Hook called useRouter from 'next/router and when working with classes then withRouter.
     1. useRouter() return a object.
     2. we can use various methods like pathname,query (return a object it will give the concrete value).